klymenkoandriy/spring-pet/README.md

 - **port** : 27017

 ### **Custom properties**

-**_Database name_**
+**_Database parameters in application properties_**

-- If you want to change Database name, set the property 'spring.data.mongodb.database' in the 'application.properties' file.
+If you want to change default Database properties, set them in the command line or in the 'application.properties' file.
-    Example: spring.data.mongodb.database=SomeDbName

-**_Database path in application properties_**
+If application is started in Docker and you use command line parameters, you should set them in the 'Docker' file.

-- To change the path to the database, change the properties on the command line or set them in the 'application.properties' file.
+- To change the path to the database, change the properties 'spring.data.mongodb.host' and 'spring.data.mongodb.port'.
     -  Example for external access:
         - spring.data.mongodb.host=192.168.99.100
         - spring.data.mongodb.port=27000
-    - Example for interanl access:
+    - Example for internal access:
         - spring.data.mongodb.host=mongo
         - spring.data.mongodb.port=27017
-- If application is started in Docker and you use command line parameters, you should set them in the 'Docker' file.

-**_Database path in MongoDB image_**

-- To the change DB access parameters, set them in the docker 'run' command.
+- To change Database name, set (change) the property 'spring.data.mongodb.database'.

     - Example:

-    docker run -d -p 27000:27017 --name mongo mongo
+            spring.data.mongodb.database=SomeDbName

+**_Database parameters in Docker_**

+- To change the DB access parameters, set them in the 'docker-compose.yml' file.

+    - Example:

+            ports:
+                - "27000:27017"

 **_Additional command line parameters_**